Bilinda Taras Krupa – Owner, Trainer and Behaviour Consultant

-Bilinda currently shares her life with her husband Doug, four Children, ten horses and her Pups, Sophee, Matilda, Wink, Metro, Q, Stella, Koko, Guinness, Kricket, Thor, Liam, Scarlett and Rouge.
+Bilinda currently shares her life with her husband Doug, four Children, ten horses and her Pups, Sophee, Puja, Wink, Q, Stella, Koko, Guinness, Kricket, Thor, Liam, Scarlett, Rogue & Hollywood.

 Lynn’s passion for dog behaviour began when she adopted a reactive pup named Georgia Peach in 2009.

 Lynn began her dog behaviour education in 2012 when she enrolled in the mentoring program, under Bilinda Taras Krupa’s guidance at the Edmonton Humane Society and graduated from the program with honours.

 Lynn also volunteered at the Edmonton Humane Society’s behaviour dept for two years, she assisted the staff with Behaviour modification of the adoptable dogs as well as devoted countless hours running and assisting with “play Groups” for all the dogs to ensure those dogs received some enrichment while in care.

 Lynn has taken many courses in relation to dog behaviour, nutrition and training and is continuing her education through the Pet Professional Guild.

 Lynn currently shares her life with her three pups, Jagger, Monkey Man and Sunshine Bree.